 But what started me on my real health journey (although at the time I would have classified it as more of a “what the ?#!!?” nightmare) was figuring out that my youngest son had multiple food allergies/sensitivities and that when he ate those foods, his entire body pretty much went haywire.
 This was a big challenge for a mama whose idea of cooking was to open up a box or a can.
 But of course, starting to read food labels brought me to my first real “a ha” moment of “I’m putting what into my family’s bodies?” and the realization that “this can’t be good for any of us.”

 Since then, my understanding of how connected our overall wellbeing is with the state of our minds and the state of our bodies has dramatically evolved.
 It doesn’t mean I’m a food nazi, a meditation guru or a fitness expert – quite the contrary.
 I struggle to leave my computer and make time to go move; I ate a primarily plant-based diet for a couple of years, but then realized that I have no tolerance for soy products and very little for beans, so I’ve had to go back to eating meat; and while I’ve become a believer in the power of meditation, this mind is a whirlwind.
 Getting it to quiet down for a few seconds, let alone a few minutes, is one of my biggest challenges.

 But despite all of that, I, like you, keep trying to figure it out.
 I’m working to understand how every system, every thought process and every bite of food I eat is part of a whole – making each one of us an incredible force to be reckoned with.
 So, while I don’t claim to be an expert in anything but turning my health around, dealing with food allergies and just generally keeping it real – I’m curious, full of questions and I’m putting my journalism background to work for all of us.
-I want to share what I’ve found and am continuing to find so that you can figure out your personal version of integrated living too.
+I want to share what I’ve found and am continuing to find so that you can figure out your personal version of integrated wellness too.
 We are in this together, and I’m truly honored to be part of your journey.